fjfricke/framework-of-thoughts/README.md

 A mock example called "test" is also provided to show how to use the library using Self-Consistency prompting on simple math problems.

 A tutorial is provided under `examples/test/tutorial.ipynb` to show how to use the library for modelling and optimizing execution graphs.
 I recommend checking that out to get started.
-You can find a snapshot html version [here](https://fjfricke.github.io/llm-graph-optimizer-tutorial) (might not be up-to-date).
+You can find a snapshot html version [here](https://fjfricke.github.io/llm-graph-optimizer-tutorial) (might not be up-to-date) or at `examples/test/tutorial_snapshot.html`.

 ## Features